philsutherland/FormattedTextMenu/README.md

 # FormattedTextMenu
-This package allows for a dynamic formatted text menu to be easily created .
+This package allows for a dynamic formatted text menu to be easily created.